ferreras/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-**Conclusion:** The two patterns differ considerably, both in shape and values
+**Conclusion:** The two patterns differ considerably, both in shape and values.